195th Fighter Squadron: California Air National Guard

-In 1960, the 146th FIG was reassigned to Military Air Transport Service, trading in its Sabre interceptors for 4-engines C-97 Stratofreighter transports.
-With air transportation recognized as a critical wartime need, the 146th was re-designated the 146th Air Transport Wing (Heavy).
-During the Berlin Crisis of 1961, both the Wing and squadron were federalized on 1 October 1961.
-From Van Nuys, the 195th augmented MATS airlift capability worldwide in support of the Air Force’s needs.
+In 1960, the squadron was assigned an airlift mission, trading in its Sabre interceptors for 4-engined Boeing C-97 Stratofreighter transports.
+With air transportation recognized as a critical wartime need, the squadron was redesignated the 195th Air Transport Squadron, Heavy.
+During the Berlin Crisis of 1961, both the 146th Wing and the squadron were federalized on 1 October 1961.
+From Van Nuys, the 195th augmented Military Air Transport Service airlift capability worldwide in support of the Air Force’s needs.
 It returned again to California state control on 31 August 1962.
 Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Hawaii, Japan, the Philippines, and during the Vietnam War, to both South Vietnam, Okinawa and Thailand.

-The C-97s were retired in 1970 and the unit was transferred to Tactical Air Command.
-It transitioned to the C-130A Hercules theater transport, flying missions in support of TAC throughout the United States and Alaska.
+The C-97s were retired in 1970 and the unit was gained by Tactical Air Command (TAC).
+It transitioned to the Lockheed C-130A Hercules theater transport, flying missions in support of TAC throughout the United States and Alaska.
 In 1973 the C-130A models were transferred to the Republic of Vietnam Air Force and they were replaced by the C-130B.
 During this period, both the 195th and its sister squadron, the 115th Tactical Airlift Squadron shared the same pool of aircraft.

 With the end of the Vietnam War, the California National Guard bureau decided to downsize the 146th Tactical Airlift Wing.
-With C-130s units being transferred to Military Airlift Command, the 195th TAS was inactivated on 30 September 1974.
-Its personnel, equipment and aircraft of the 195th TFS were reassigned to the 115th TAS.
+With C-130s units being transferred to Military Airlift Command, the 195th was inactivated on 30 September 1974.
+Its personnel, equipment and aircraft of the 195th were reassigned to the 115th Tactical Airlift Squadron.